-These 10 points were assembled by Eric Musselman, University of Nevada Head Coach, and former NBA and D-League Head Coach.
-He was named the 2012 NBA Development League Coach of the Year.
+These 10 points were assembled by Eric Musselman, Arkansas Head Coach, and former NBA and D-League Head Coach.

 The second part of this post are some notes from Tony Dungy on Leadership as well as a link to a post I made last fall with more notes from Coach Dungy on Leadership.

 In my opinion, it is helpful to continually think about and review our beliefs on leadership for ourselves as we will be getting busier and busier with school and pre-season upon us.
 I believe that the more thought we put into our beliefs on leadership, the more we improve our behavior as leaders.
 I also hope that you might find some ideas to share with new coaching staff members and some of your players who will be leaders for the upcoming season.

 At a time when the world is thinking a lot about leadership I believe it’s a great opportunity for each one of us to think about what leadership means to us.
 Below are thoughts on leadership from the book Soup.
 Whether we are a leader of the Los Angeles D-Fenders, leading a business, team, hospital. sports team, classroom, church or home, as a coaching staff, think about what principles and ideas guide as a leader.
 You can read a sample from the book by clicking on the image at the left.

 - People follow the leader first and the leader’s vision second – It doesn’t matter if the leader shares a powerful vision, if the leader is not someone who people will follow the vision will never be realized.
 As a leader, who you are makes a difference.
 The most important message you can share is yourself.

 - Trust is the force that connects people to the leader and his/her vision – Without trust there is a huge gap between the leader and the vision.
 Without trust people will stay off the bus.
 However if people trust the leader they will hop on the bus with the leader and help move the bus forward towards the vision.